x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 <tr class="odd">
 <td><p>1</p></td>
 <td><p><strong>OnSubmittedMessage</strong></p></td>
-<td><p>This event is triggered when a message arrives in the Submission queue in the Transport service on the receiving Mailbox server or Edge Transport server.</p></td>
+<td><p>This event is triggered when a message arrives in the Submission queue in the Transport service on the receiving Exchange server.</p></td>
 </tr>
 <tr class="even">
 <td><p>2</p></td>